xihajun/MachineLearner/README.md

 ## Test statistic
 I learned test statistic from Partick anomaly detection course.
 At the beginning, I have no idea what it is.
 Thanks to a course from Taiwai（劉惠美－數理統計學） which could be found [here](http://ctld.video.nccu.edu.tw/media/751).

+- rejection region
+ - issue #3: how to transfer the region to a probability